craigmiller160/send-safely-frontend/README.md

 ## Dummy Data

-The infinite scroll loading requirement
+The infinite scroll loading requirement meant having enough data to properly show off this feature.
+To help with this, I added a Dummy Data mode.
+When enabled, a local DummyService will provide an infinite amount of package data to scroll through, thus allowing this feature to be demonstrated.

-To help with validating the pagination requirement of the exercise, I have built in a dummy data mode.
-Once authenticated, there will be a switch in the top right corner of the UI to enable it.
-This guarantees the presence of enough data to validate the scrolling pagination.
+Once authenticated, there will be a switch in the top right corner to enable/disable the Dummy Data mode.

-When dummy data is not enabled, of course, the app will query the SendSafely API.